Skip to content

 What does 2SLGBTQIA+ mean?

-2Spirit: an English term used by some Indigenous people to represent an umbrella of gender, sex, & sexual variance & subsequent ceremonial & social roles
+2Spirit: An English term utilized by some Indigenous people to encompass a wide range of gender, sex, and sexual variances, along with corresponding ceremonial and social roles.

-Lesbian: a woman who experiences romantic or sexual attraction to other women
+Lesbian: A woman who experiences romantic or sexual attraction exclusively to other women.

-Gay: a homosexual person or the trait of being homosexual; most often used to describe a man who experiences romantic or sexual attraction to other men
+Gay: Primarily used to describe a homosexual person or the trait of being homosexual, most often referring to a man who experiences romantic or sexual attraction to other men.

-Bisexual: romantic, emotional or sexual attraction toward ones own gender & other genders; most often used to describe someone attracted to men & women
+Bisexual: Refers to romantic, emotional, or sexual attraction toward individuals of one’s own gender and other genders.
+It’s commonly used to describe someone attracted to both men and women.

-Transgender: an umbrella term for people whose gender differs from the sex/gender they were assigned at birth
+Transgender: An umbrella term encompassing individuals whose gender identity differs from the sex or gender they were assigned at birth.

-Queer: an umbrella term for sexual & gender minorities; also describes a philosophy of resistance against normativity; though reclaimed, not everyone is comfortable with the term because of its pejorative origins
+Queer: An inclusive umbrella term for sexual and gender minorities, can also be associated with a philosophy of resistance against societal norms.
+It’s important to note that while some have reclaimed this term, not everyone is comfortable with it due to its historical pejorative connotations.

-Asexual: a person who may not experience sexual attraction or has low or absent interest in sexual activity
+Asexual: A person who may not experience sexual attraction or has minimal interest in sexual activity.

-Pansexual: romantic, emotional, or sexual attraction towards people of any sex/gender
+Pansexual: Individuals who experience romantic, emotional, or sexual attraction to people of any sex or gender.

-Genderqueer: umbrella term to represent non-normative experiences with their gender outside of male-female binaries
+Genderqueer: An umbrella term used to encompass experiences with gender that fall outside the conventional male-female binary.

-Agender: a person who may not have a sense of gender or be gender neutral
+Agender: Describes a person who may not identify with a particular gender or considers themselves gender-neutral.

 The Meaning Behind Pride Flags